 The focus of the program is for Creative Residents to work on their projects and accomplish their long-term goals.
 Exceptions are considered on a case-by-case basis.

-Can I apply with a project I have already started?
+Can I apply with a project I’ve already started?

-If you have already started a project, simply outline in your proposal what you've done, what's left on it, and how working on it during the residency will push your skills, benefit your community, and develop your career.
-Many residents have worked on and finished pre-existing projects during the first few months of their residency.
+If you’ve already started a project, simply outline in your proposal what you've done, what's left to do, and how working on it during the Residency will push your skills, benefit your community, and develop your career.
+Many Residents have worked on and finished pre-existing projects during the first few months of their Residency.

 Unlike school, we do not require a closing exhibit or show of your work.
 If your career would greatly benefit from you having a solo show, include that in your application project proposal.